 In the last 20 years, the mammalogy collection at the Florida Museum has undergone rapid growth and expansion.
 Between 1979 and the present, the collection has more than doubled, increasing from 14,000 to over 35,000 specimens.

-The mammalogy collection has over 33,000 catalogued specimens and approximately 500 uncatalogued specimens.
-It consists primarily of skins and skulls, although entire skeletons have been prepared from all specimens acquired during the last 15 years.
-There are 205 large tanned skins, and 16% of the collection (approximately 4500 specimens) has been preserved in fluid.
+The mammalogy collection has over 34,000 catalogued specimens.
+It consists primarily of skins, skulls, and skeletons.
+There are over 200 large tanned skins, and 18% of the collection (approximately 6,300 specimens) has been preserved in fluid.
 Small mammals predominate, primarily rodents and bats of the southeastern USA, the Caribbean, middle and South America.
 A small mammal survey of Pakistan by former curator Charles Woods in the 1990’s contributed over 3,000 rodents and insectivores and resulted in one of the largest collections of Pakistani mammals in the Western hemisphere, second only to the Smithsonian.

 The collection continues to grow due to current research projects, donations from individuals and collaborative institutions, and through wildlife rehabbers.

 The Florida Museum mammal collection is primarily a research collection, but experiences a broad range of uses beyond this primary function.
 It is used as a:

 - Teaching collection for undergraduate and graduate students;